Why are we running this project?

 What are our goals?

 Our support contributes to two main objectives: Firstly, governments in targeted African countries are taking steps to make land and forest rights of IPLCs more secure.
+Recognizing tenure rights and at the same time the knowledge, innovations, practices, institutions and values of indigenous peoples and local communities enhances their quality of life and the conservation, restoration and sustainable use of land.
 Tenure security is one prerequisite for sustainable land and forest management.
-Recognizing tenure rights and at the same time the knowledge, innovations, practices, institutions and values of indigenous peoples and local communities enhances their quality of life and the conservation, restoration and sustainable use of land.
 And secondly, "The Tenure Facility" enables greater and a more coherent support in securing IPLCs land rights across sectors and countries.
 It facilitates knowledge sharing and learning about cost-effective practical approaches for implementing land and forest tenure reforms among IPLCs, women organizations, and civil society as well as among governments, the private sector, funding agencies and other key stakeholders.

 How does the project work?